juanmardikian/React-Hooks/README.md

 This also means we won't have to worry about binding `this` or using fat arrow functions to avoid having to to it.

+#### Turn and Talk (5 mins)
+- Why should we use hooks?
+- Write out the advantages and disadvantages for hooks

 ### How to Use Hooks

 Before we convert the class components in this repo let's take a look at some